theKayani/hklib/README.md

 ### Flat `jar` File
 You have access to the `jar` file with the compiled code and sources under GitHub releases.
-You can download the `jar` file [here](https://github.com/theKayani/hklib/releases).
+You can download the `jar` file [here](https://search.maven.org/artifact/com.thekayani/hklib).
 This can be used directly on the command line when executing a Java program using the `-classpath` flag with the `java` command.
 Or added into your own project in various IDEs.

 #### Others
-You can explore the other ways over at https://jitpack.io/#com.thekayani/hklib.
+You can explore the other ways over at https://search.maven.org/artifact/com.thekayani/hklib
-This includes Scala's SBT and Leiningen.

 ## Development